Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 Note: These figures are averages and can vary based on lifestyle and housing choices.

-The cost of living in South Korea can vary greatly depending on whether you're living alone, relocating as a couple, or settling down with your family.
-From renting an apartment in the heart of Seoul to managing monthly grocery bills and healthcare needs, your lifestyle choices and the city you choose will heavily influence your expenses.
+The cost of living in South Korea varies greatly depending on whether you’re a single student, a couple, or a family.
+Lifestyle choices and the city you choose heavily influence your expenses.

 Area of Expense